House and Pet Sitters have a Travel Secret

 Opportunities for House Sitters

 These two websites should keep you busy for a while, they both have huge databases of house sitting opportunities.

-variety of animals...dogs, cats, hamsters, chickens, llamas and bunnies.
+variety of animals ... dogs, cats, hamsters, chickens, llamas and

 There's a fee involved to join and enjoy all of the benefits of membership and to be able to contact homeowners about their

-However you can freely roam their websites without signing up and jump in when you've decided to go for it.
+However you can freely roam both websites without signing up and jump in when you've decided to go for it.

-House Carers will let you set up a limited profile for free to
+and Trusted House Sitters will let you set up a limited profile for free to